netgen/ezplatform-sylius/README.md

 Run the following instructions to install the integration.
 This will first install Sylius, then install eZ Platform, and finally connect the admin users from Sylius and eZ Platform together.

-Make sure your Sylius default locale is compatible with eZ Platform default locale. `sylius_parameters.yml.dist` file sets the default Sylius locale to `en_GB` due to `eng-GB` (which is converted internally to `en_GB`) being the default eZ Platform locale.
+Make sure your default locale is compatible with eZ Platform default locale. `app/config/config.yml` file sets the default locale to `en_GB` due to `eng-GB` (which is converted internally to `en_GB`) being the default eZ Platform locale.

 ### IMPORTANT